Cookies & Privacy.

 Targeting cookies

-also known as advertising cookies, these cookies are used to deliver adverts more relevant to you and your interests.
+Also known as advertising cookies, these cookies are used to deliver adverts more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement on our website and help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising networks with the website operator’s permission.
-They remember that you have visited a website and this information is shared with other organisations such as advertisers
+They remember that you have visited a website and this information is shared with other organisations such as advertisers.

 Session cookies

-these allow our website to link your actions during a particular browser session.
-These expire each time you close your browser and do not remain on your device afterwards
+These allow our website to link your actions during a particular browser session.
+These expire each time you close your browser and do not remain on your device afterwards.

 Persistent cookies

-these are stored on your device in between browser sessions.
+These are stored on your device in between browser sessions.
 These allow your preferences or actions across our website to be remembered.
-These will remain on your device until they expire, or you delete them from your cache
+These will remain on your device until they expire, or you delete them from your cache.

 Strictly necessary cookies

-these cookies are essential for you to be able to navigate our website and use its features.
-Without these cookies, the services you have asked for could not be provided
+These cookies are essential for you to be able to navigate our website and use its features.
+Without these cookies, the services you have asked for could not be provided.

 Performance cookies